Homeowners insurance vs. landlord insurance

 Personal property coverage

-But with landlord insurance, this coverage reimburses you for lost rental income if your home is damaged by a covered peril and undergoing repairs.
-This coverage is also known as fair rental value.
+But with landlord insurance, this type of protection is known as loss-of-income coverage.
+This reimburses you for lost rental income if your rental property is damaged by a covered peril and your tenants need to move out temporarily.

 Is landlord insurance more expensive than homeowners insurance?